 Dreekt and Kreet were both born in the outskirts of Rentaz, the Capitol of Zentar.
 Being siblings they knew the same people and being skravyn most of the people they knew didn’t like them.

 Dreekt and Kreet never made it to Overik however as they left the boat at different stops along the river.
 Something was calling them north, and Dreekt knew he would never go to Overik.
-Kreet disillusioned herself that she would go with their parents, but at the stop after Dreekt she took left the boat, planning to meet up with Dreekt.
+Kreet disillusioned herself that she would go with their parents but at the stop after she left the boat, planning to meet up with Dreekt.